mohawk2/SQL-Translator-Parser-OpenAPI/README.md

       d1 => (1 << 0) | (1 << 1),
       d2 => (1 << 1) | (1 << 2),
     }

+## definitions\_non\_fundamental

+Given the `definitions` of an OpenAPI spec, will return a hash-ref mapping names of definitions considered non-fundamental to a value.
+The value is either the name of another definition that _is_ fundamental, or or `undef` if it just contains e.g. a string.
+It will instead be a reference to such a value if it is to an array of such.

+This may be used e.g. to determine the "real" input or output of an OpenAPI operation.

+Non-fundamental is determined according to these heuristics:

+- object definitions that only have one property (which the author calls "thin objects"), or that have two properties, one of whose names has the substring "count" (case-insensitive).
+- object definitions that have all the same properties as another, and are not the shortest-named one between the two.
+- object definitions whose properties are a strict subset of another.

 # OPENAPI SPEC EXTENSIONS